rajitharumesh/ABCCollege/README.md

 # Database
 Create database in Sql Server Object Explorar as ABCCollege

+# Migration
-# Open the Package Manager Console from the menu Tools -> NuGet Package Manager -> Package Manager Console in Visual Studio and execute the following command to add a migration.
+Open the Package Manager Console from the menu Tools -> NuGet Package Manager -> Package Manager Console in Visual Studio and execute the following command to add a migration.

 Step 1:  dotnet ef migrations add MyFirstMigration Step 2: Update-Database